-Marvin Harrison vs Michael Pittman: Who Should You Start?
+Marvin Harrison Jr. vs Michael Pittman: The Full Breakdown

 A 0.7-point per-game gap over a full season is essentially noise.
 It means one extra catch, one fewer target, or a single broken play away from flipping the script.
 For a weekly start/sit call between these two, matchup analysis matters far more than the season line.

 Target volume is the story here.
-Michael Pittman saw 111 targets in 2025, while Marvin Harrison drew 73.
-That workload gap usually translates into a higher weekly floor for Michael Pittman, even in weeks where Marvin Harrison posts the bigger ceiling game.
+Michael Pittman saw 111 targets in 2025, while Marvin Harrison Jr. drew 73.
+That workload gap usually translates into a higher weekly floor for Michael Pittman, even in weeks where Marvin Harrison Jr. posts the bigger ceiling game.
 Consistency-minded managers lean toward target share; boom-bust managers chase the upside.